roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

 Linear models can be generalized to cover situations where the outcome is not continuous, and therefore linearity cannot apply.
 Further text omitted...
 ```

 You can use the interaction with the language model to have it criticize your text, and adopt the improvements that the model suggests if they do improve the quality of your writing.
 Try and change the prompt to obtain differnt responses from the model.
 For example, if you ask for comments, it may list its observation on the text without providing an alternative text; if you ask for a revision, it will provide a new text draft.

 If you ask the model to criticize text or suggest improvements, it will always find something to criticize and improve.
 Hence, you can keep improving until you think that the suggestions of the language model are superfluous.

+The text that is sent to the language model depends on the orgnization of your markdown document.
+LM markdown for education sees the file as a hierachy of chapters, depending on the level of the heading.
+The metadata blocks are always meant to annotate the part of the markdown that follows.
+A metadata block before a heading annotates all text under the heading, while a metadata block before a text block annotates only the following text block.
+Therefore, when interacting with the language model, the position of the block where the query is made determines what text is sent to the language model.
 A common approach to interact with the language model is to create provisional sub-sections to stake out the parts of the text that the language model should work on.
-After the interaction is completed, the sub-sections and the chat content is deleted.
+After the interaction is completed, the sub-sections are merged back into the main text.

 You can ask new queries on the same text by editing the `query` properties, and run `scan_messages` again.
 Queries that have already been responded are not responded again.
 If you want the model to respond to the same message, delete the text of the query in the `~chat` property.